jpgoldberg/jpg-website/content/post/signal/index.md

 [transcript]: https://www.theatlantic.com/politics/archive/2025/03/signal-group-chat-attack-plans-hegseth-goldberg/682176/

-[^allow]: This is very much one of those “those who know don't say, and those who say don't know” situations.
+[^allow]: The details a policy for making such allowances is very much one of those “those who know don't say, and those who say don't know” things.
 The precise rules about allowing exceptions should be kept secret so that an adversary will have a more difficult time trying to trigger those situations.
-I, as you see, am happy to speculate about this because I am among those who don't know.